Trump ditches Android, may get highly secured iPhone

 But an iPhone is a simpler option.
 Full-disk encryption is on by default in iOS 8 and later and any device with a Touch ID sensor also has a Secure Enclave that makes even physical hacking difficult without a warrant.

-This week Trump was forced to abandon his cherished “Trump” 757 aircraft for an Air Force jet, the New York Times said.
+This week Trump was forced to abandon his cherished “Trump” 757 aircraft for an Air Force jet, the New York Times said.–IANS